-If you are diagnosed with respiratory disease or periodontal disease, it is possible the team at Konikoff Salzberg periodontics will work with your physician to plan how to best treat both conditions and eliminate further complications.
+If you are diagnosed with respiratory disease or periodontal disease, it is possible the team at Konikoff Periodontics & Dental Implants will work with your physician to plan how to best treat both conditions and eliminate further complications.

 Osteoporosis is a condition common in older patients, and particularly women, that is characterized by the thinning of bone tissue and loss of bone density over time.
 Osteoporosis occurs when the body fails to form enough new bone, or when the body absorbs too much old bone.
 The leading cause of osteoporosis is a drop in estrogen in menopausal women, or a drop in testosterone among men.
 Sufferers of osteoporosis must take extra care in daily activities, as they are at increased risk for bone fractures.